thedevfiles/thedevfiles/source/_posts/2014-09-01-building-a-simple-contact-form-in-php-part-1.md

 title: Building a simple contact form in PHP - Part 1
 date: 2014-09-01 00:00:00 -0700
 description: Building a simple contact form in PHP
-published: false
+published: true
+comments: true
+sharing: true
+last: /2014/09/building-a-simple-contact-form-in-php-part-5/
+next: /2014/09/building-a-simple-contact-form-in-php-part-2/
+categories: [Tutorial]
-categories: [php, mail]
+tags: [php, mail]
 ---

 In this series we will be building a simple contact form in php.